-1. If your LEA has formed a consortium with another system, please address the following: (A consortium must be formed if Perkins allocation is less than \$15,000.)

-Consortium Members:

-Consortium Fiscal Agent:

-Consortium Goals and Action Steps

-Process for Determining Consortium Budget:

-Process for Reporting Data on Performance Levels:

-The CTE Directors for each consortium will be responsible for negotiating the local levels of performance for the LEA.
-The methodology for reaching agreement on local levels of performance with consortia is the same as with single recipients and will be negotiated separately for each LEA within the consortium.
+1. consortium must be formed if Perkins allocation is less than \$15,000.)
+Consortium Members (Systems): Consortium Fiscal Agent: How are Consortium Goals and Action Steps determined: What is the Process for Determining Consortium Budget: What is the Process for Reporting Data on Performance Levels: pe wit e CTE Directors for each consortium will be responsible for negotiating the local levels of rformance for the LEA.
+The methodology for reaching agreement on local levels of performance th consortia is the same as with single recipients and will be negotiated separately for each LEA thin the consortium.

-If a system cannot provide an appropriate sequence of courses, the system should be a member of a consortium regardless of the funds generated.
+\If a system cannot provide an appropriate sequence of courses, the system should be a member of a consortium regardless of the funds generated.